Hodgkin Lymphoma in Children

 Symptoms tend to be a bit different

-in each child.
+cancer.
 They can include:

 - Painless swelling of the lymph nodes